Combinatorics of $m=1$ Grasstopes: Extremal Counts and Oriented Matroid Grasstopes

-In \cite{zaslavsky}, Zaslavsky gives the following formulae for the number of total regions $t(\cA)$ and bounded regions $b(\cA)$ of an affine arrangement $\cA$ of $n$ generic hyperplanes in $\mathbb{A}^k$:
+In \cite{zaslavsky}, Zaslavsky gives the following formulae for the number of total regions $t(\cA)$ and bounded regions $b(\cA)$ of a simple affine arrangement $\cA$ of $n$ hyperplanes in $\mathbb{A}^k$:

+The former count first appeared in work of Buck \cite{buck}.
 Note that since intersections of two hyperplanes in any projective arrangement $\mathcal{P}$ have codimension two in $\mathbb{P}^k$ and there are a finite number of them, we can always find some hyperplane avoiding them, and hence an an affine chart which contains all of them (see Figure \ref{fig:threeplanes}).
 A projective arrangement $\mathcal{P}$ naturally induces an affine arrangement $\mathcal{A}$ in this affine chart.
+We call $\mathcal{P}$ \emph{simple} if this corresponding affine arrangement is simple.
 If a region of $\mathcal{P}$ intersects the chosen hyperplane at infinity, it induces two unbounded regions of $\mathcal{A}$.
 Otherwise it induces a single bounded region.
-Thus, the total number of regions in $\mathcal{P}$ is
+Thus, the total number of regions in a simple arrangement $\mathcal{P}$ is